Kenjugs/hydrus-react/readme.md

 ## 2. build
 run `npm run build` in a terminal
-this will install the necessary `node_modules` and build output files to the `dist` folder
+this will build output files to the `dist` folder

 ## 3. run
 run `node app.js` in a terminal